JGCRI/gcam-doc/AgLU.md

 ### Soil Carbon

-For soil carbon, we assume emissions and uptake is exponential, where the half life depends on the region.
+For soil carbon, we assume we assume both emissions and uptake are exponential, where the exponential half-life depends on the region.
 Colder regions have longer half-lives.

 ### Carbon Stocks

-GCAM tracks carbon stocks by calculating and storing cumulative land-use change emissions.
-As land expands, we add future uptake to the carbon stock and as land contracts we subtract future emissions from the carbon stock.
+GCAM tracks carbon stocks by calculating and storing cumulative land-use change emissions, and then applying those emissions as time proceeds.
+As land expands, we compute future uptake to be added to the carbon stock, and as land contracts we compute future emissions to subtract from the carbon stock.

 ## Policy Options